San Carlos Park, Florida

 San Carlos Park is a census-designated place (CDP) in Lee County, Florida, United States.
 The population was 18,563 at the 2020 census, up from 16,824 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-San Carlos Park is located in south-central Lee County at (26.474458, -81.815467).
+San Carlos Park is located in south-central Lee County.
 It is an unincorporated community, bordered to the south by the village of Estero and to the east by the Three Oaks CDP.
 U.S. Route 41 forms the western edge of San Carlos Park, leading north 13 mi to Fort Myers, the county seat, and south through Estero and Bonita Springs 22 mi to Naples.

 According to the United States Census Bureau, the San Carlos Park CDP has a total area of 12.9 km2, of which 12.2 km2 are land and 0.6 km2, or 4.93%, are water.
 The land in the CDP drains west via Mullock Creek to Estero Bay, an estuary connected to the Gulf of Mexico.